la-ots/pelican/docs/accessibility/headings.md

 - Follow H1 with as many H2 headers to chunk the content into meaningful sections.
 - Further divisions between H2s, should begin with H3.
 - Use H4, H5, and H6 successively.
-- Don’t skip headings.
+- Don’t skip Headings.
 - Try to keep the page to just three levels at most.

 **Pelican uses Headings for:**

 - Page Titles
 - Page Section Titles
-- Subsection Headers
+- Subsection Headings

 ## Resources